 Semmering Pass

-The Semmering area developed as a resort destination for Viennese bourgeoisie and aristocracy in the late 19th and early 20th centuries.
-The village has several large Art Nouveau and Historicist hotels from this period, the most famous being the Grand Hotel Panhans (built 1888, expanded 1907) and the Kurhaus Semmering.
-The architecture gives the area a quality of suspended time: you’re looking at a resort that was built for a class of holiday-maker who largely ceased to exist after 1918.
+Semmering developed as a resort for Viennese bourgeoisie and aristocracy during the late 19th and early 20th centuries.
+The village has several large Art Nouveau and Historicist hotels from this period, most notably the Grand Hotel Panhans (built 1888, expanded 1907) and the Kurhaus Semmering.
+The architecture gives the place a quality of suspended time: you’re looking at a resort built for a class of holiday-maker who largely ceased to exist after 1918.
+That’s not a criticism.
+The melancholy of it is part of the appeal.

-The village sits at 985-1,000 metres, which means clean mountain air, cooler temperatures than Vienna in summer (typically 10-12°C cooler), and reliable snow December through March.
+The village sits at 985-1,000 metres, which means cooler temperatures than Vienna in summer (typically 10-12 degrees cooler), clean mountain air, and reliable snow from December through March.

-The Schneebergbahn, a rack railway to the summit of Schneeberg (2,076 metres), runs from Puchberg am Schneeberg, 25 km north of Semmering by car.
-The railway uses steam on certain days and diesel ordinarily.
-Journey to the summit takes about 70 minutes.
+The Schneebergbahn rack railway to the Schneeberg summit (2,076 metres) runs from Puchberg am Schneeberg, 25 km north.
+Steam on certain days, diesel ordinarily.
+Summit to summit takes about 70 minutes.
+Return fare approximately 36 euros.
 Summit café operates May through October.
-Return fare approximately 36 euros.

 Skiing